Thinking about returning to high impact exercise after childbirth? Here’s what you need to know…

 New mothers are often in their 20’s and 30’s and this is the time of our life when it’s most important to lay down a good foundation for bone strength so that when we hit peri-menopause and oestrogen decreases, we have lots in reserve with regards to density in our bones.
 This is especially relevant for those who have a family history of osteoporosis and/or osteopaenia.

 And women who are in their 40’s, 50’s and beyond who wish to do high impact exercise should be encouraged to do so as well – although at that age there won’t be as many bone density gains, a lot can be done to prevent and slow the rate of bone loss.

 Not to mention the heart health benefits of increasing the intensity of your exercise beyond walking and pilates.

 So my opinion now, looking beyond simply just the health of a woman’s pelvic floor, is that impact exercise should be encouraged, not discouraged, wherever possible.

 Star jumps and burpees and mountain climbers are not the enemies – but problems can arise when a woman wants to do these high impact options and they cause issues like joint pain, urinary leakage or prolapse symptoms.

 And this is not uncommon – my Masters research project interviewed nearly 400 women who exercise regularly at a gym and found that approximately 50% of them leaked urine with coughing, sneezing or exercise.

-Exercise workouts that help you to achieve your goals to do with sport, running or the gym, with your pelvic floor and joint health taken into consideration.
+- Workouts that help you to achieve your goals to do with sport, running or the gym, with your pelvic floor and joint health taken into consideration

 Spread the word!
 Exercise classes can be high impact and still ‘pelvic floor friendly’!